KxSystems/docs/docs/wp/disaster-floods/index.md

 4.  new column name (symbol)
 5.  dictionary of where, groupby and what type of functional statement is used
 6.  function that is applied to the grouped columns

-==When this is imported to https://code.kx.com/v2/wp/disaster-floods/, we have to scroll right to see all of the code in both addFeat and applyFunc.
-I think it would be nicer and more readable if the functions were split on a couple of lines.==

 ```q
 // Upstream, previous, windowed and lagged extraction function